taublast/FastPopups/README.md

 ---

+## About

+This small library was built on top of CommunityToolkit popups v1 code, no longer used by the toolkit itself.
+It was found to be the fastest comparing different popup libraries, so HotReload support, IgnoreSafeArea and a separate dimmer layer were added to be used for custom cases.

+---

 ## TODO

 ### Required

-* Test orientation changes when open
+* Test orientation changes when already open
-* Android anchor is lower by the amount for either bottom navbar or shell navbar..
+* Android anchor is acting lower by the amount for either bottom navbar or shell navbar, investigate
-* Test (and then fix) Tizen
+* Test (and then possibly fix) Tizen

-### Optional
+### Roadmap

-* Add Blur effect below on every platform
+* Add Blur effect below for every platform
 * Add animations like we had in RG popups, working separately separate for overlay and content

-## Features

-* Implement any popup design without restrictions
-* Customize separate background layer
-* Optional anchors for positioning
-* Small popup opening time
-* Consistent across platforms
-* Supports HotReload
+---

 ## Popup Layers
-When rendered your popup is bringing up 2 layers:
+When rendered your popup is using 2 layers:

 * Background dimmer layer, can be totally transparent or dim your background under popup
 * Popup content

 ### Background Layer

-At al times you have a background layer filling the entire screen, layout properties will not affect it.
+At all times you have a background layer filling the entire screen, layout properties will not affect it.
 You can change it's color by setting BackgroundColor of the popup, for example:

 ```xml
 BackgroundColor="#66000000"